ssvlabs/gitbook-docs/docs/operators/operator-node/setup-sidecars/configuring-commit-boost.md

 * [Nimbus](https://nimbus.guide/external-block-builder.html)
 * [Lodestar](https://chainsafe.github.io/lodestar/usage/mev-integration/)

-## Enable MEV in SSV node
+### Enable MEV in SSV node

 Builder proposals are managed by Beacon Client.
-So once you've done the previous step, your SSV node will collaborate with MEV searchers.
+So once you've done the previous step, your SSV node will collaborate with Commit-Boost relays.

-## Choose any preconf/commitment (optional)

-:::info Rewards
-Without completion of this step you will be practically using MEV Boost without any additional rewards.
+### Using Commit-Boost for Other Services (e.g. Preconfirmations)

+:::warning Potential Slashing
+**If you have a commitment with a collateral**  - only use commit-boost when managing all nodes in the cluster.

+If any of the nodes in a cluster will not follow your commitment, your collateral will be slashed.
 :::

+Without completing this step, you will be using Commit-Boost similarly to how MEV-Boost is used, only benefiting from the additional tooling and performance of Commit-Boost.

+One of the unique features of Commit-Boost is that validators have a standardized interface, the Signer, to provide other services.
+These services can vary but revolve around offering services to end users of blockspace.
+Multiple teams are building these services.
+The Signer acts as a standardized interface that allows validators to opt in and provide these services.

+One way to think of the Signer + Commit-Boost is that it acts as an app store, allowing validators to choose which "apps" they want to run.
+An early example of a service is preconfirmations.
+For more details on the Signer, please see the Commit-Boost team’s [documentation](https://commit-boost.github.io/commit-boost-client/api).

-At this point, you can choose any commitments or preconfirmations to participate with.
-As an example, you can check out [EthGas Github page](https://github.com/ethgas-developer/ethgas-preconf-commit-boost-module) with installation and participation instructions.
+An example of a current service is **ETHGas**.
+This protocol allows validators to offer services such as full-slot auctions, [preconfirmations](https://eth-fabric.github.io/website/education/awesome-based-preconfs), and other services.
+For example, you can check out the [EthGas Github page](https://github.com/ethgas-developer/ethgas-preconf-commit-boost-module) for installation and participation instructions.

 Once again, **only commit when you are managing all operators in a cluster**, otherwise your collateral will be slashed.